 The Swoon of the Virgin

-Raffaello Sanzio da Urbino (1483 – 1520) who is known as Raphael was an Italian painter and architect of the High Renaissance.
+Raffaello Sanzio da Urbino (1483 – 1520), known as Raphael, was an Italian painter and architect of the High Renaissance.
 Together with Michelangelo and Leonardo da Vinci, Raphael forms the three great masters of the High Renaissance.

 Christ Falling on the Way to Calvary

 - Title: Christ Falling on the Way to Calvary

 - Italian: Lo Spasimo di Sicilia

 - Artist: Raphael